I expect you know all about five-pound notes.

 The Bank of England periodically changes the design of bank notes– sometimes to include new characters and also to introduce new security features to make it harder for people to copy money – something known as counterfeiting.

-This year, the Bank of England is introducing a new fiver – and one with quite a big difference.
+In 2016, the Bank of England introduced a new fiver – and one with quite a big difference.

-The new fiver will be really hard to fake – in part because it’s made of Polymer – that’s a type of plastic!
+The latest fiver is really hard to fake – in part because it’s made of Polymer – that’s a type of plastic!

 Now plastic money might sound like something you play with – not spend.
 But there’s a stack of great reasons for using polymer bank notes.
 They’re really hard to fake, they stay cleaner for longer and are much stronger than paper notes.

-The new fiver is a bit smaller than the paper ones we use at the moment and comes with some cool security bits.
+The polymer fiver is a bit smaller than the paper ones we used to use and it comes with some cool security bits.